UNICEFECAR/parenting-app-bebbo-mobile/README.md

    **1.** Follow below steps for **Bebbo Prod and ProdStaging**:

-      * In apiConstants.ts change buildFor const value to buildForBebbo as follows :
+      * In apiConstants.ts change buildFor const value to buildForBebbo as follows:

          ```
          export const buildFor = buildForBebbo;
          ```

-      * In tsconfig.json keep dynamicImportsClass value to ./app/bebbo/* as follows :
+      * In tsconfig.json keep dynamicImportsClass value to ./app/bebbo/* as follows:

         ```
          "@dynamicImportsClass/*": ["./app/bebbo/*"]
          ```

-      * In metro.config.js keep blacklistRe value to /xk\/.*/ as follows :
+      * In metro.config.js keep blacklistRe value to /xk\/.*/ as follows:

          ```
          blacklistRE: blacklist([/xk\/.*/])
          ```

-      * In babel.config.js keep dynamicImportsClass value to ./app/bebbo as follows :
+      * In babel.config.js keep dynamicImportsClass value to ./app/bebbo as follows:

         ```
         '@dynamicImportsClass': './app/bebbo'
         ```

-      * Run below command to generate vector images based on flavour folders for both Android and iOS :
+      * Run below command to generate vector images based on flavour folders:

          ```
          npx react-native-vector-image generate
          ```

       * Create .env file at project root and add below 6 variables in it.
-The variables below contain sample data for example purposes. :
+        The variables below contain sample data for example purposes.
+Do not copy values between brackets:

         ```
-        apiUrlDevelop = 'https://hostname.com/api' (server api endPoint)
+        apiUrlDevelop = 'https://bebbo.app/api' (Server api endPoint)
-        facebookAppDisplayName=AppDisplayName (For Facebook Analytics.Get these details from Facebook developer console)
+        facebookAppDisplayName=Bebbo (For Facebook Analytics.
+Get these details from Facebook developer console.)
-        facebookAppId=9856432678543908 (For Facebook Analytics.Get these details from Facebook developer console)
+        facebookAppId=9856432678543908 (For Facebook Analytics.
+Get these details from Facebook developer console.)
-        facebookClientToken=f67tr342356dsa233987kl56784v (For Facebook Analytics.Get these details from Facebook developer
+        facebookClientToken=f67tr342356dsa233987kl56784v (For Facebook Analytics.
+Get these details from Facebook developer console.)
-        console)
-        projectNumber=453789238965(For Google SignIn.
-Get it from step 5)
+        projectNumber=453789238965 (For Google SignIn.
+Get it from step 5.)
         clientIdKey= bhjr6wdgddvv3k87tteq9fds6po3nm7 (For Google SignIn.
-Get it from step 5)
+Get it from step 5.)
         encryptionsKey=d64e6a977f5643er90h8y5jk123n8bd88630jh56d34ddec874566342209y34 (Key for encryption)
         encryptionsIVKey=nm4532wsd67cv087452xci876bui9765 (Key for encryption)
         ```

     **2.** Follow below steps for **Foleja Prod and ProdStaging**:

-      * In apiConstants.ts change buildFor const value to buildForFoleja as follows :
+      * In apiConstants.ts change buildFor const value to buildForFoleja as follows:

          ```
          export const buildFor = buildForFoleja;
          ```

-      * In tsconfig.json keep dynamicImportsClass value to ./app/xk/* as follows :
+      * In tsconfig.json keep dynamicImportsClass value to ./app/xk/* as follows:

         ```
          "@dynamicImportsClass/*": ["./app/xk/*"]
          ```

-      * In metro.config.js keep blacklistRe value to /bebbo\/.*/ as follows :
+      * In metro.config.js keep blacklistRe value to /bebbo\/.*/ as follows:

          ```
          blacklistRE: blacklist([/bebbo\/.*/])
          ```

-      * In babel.config.js keep dynamicImportsClass value to ./app/xk as follows :
+      * In babel.config.js keep dynamicImportsClass value to ./app/xk as follows:

         ```
         '@dynamicImportsClass': './app/xk'
         ```

-      * Run below command to generate vector images based on flavour folders for both Android and iOS :
+      * Run below command to generate vector images based on flavour folders:

          ```
          npx react-native-vector-image generate
          ```

       * Create .env file at project root and add below 6 variables in it.
-The variables below contain sample data for example purposes. :
+        The variables below contain sample data for example purposes.
+Do not copy values between brackets:

         ```
-        apiUrlDevelop = 'https://hostname.com/api' (server api endPoint)
+        apiUrlDevelop = 'https://hostname.com/api' (Server api endPoint)
-        facebookAppDisplayName=AppDisplayName (For Facebook Analytics.Get these details from Facebook developer console)
+        facebookAppDisplayName=AppDisplayName (For Facebook Analytics.
+Get these details from Facebook developer console.)
-        facebookAppId=9856432678543908 (For Facebook Analytics.Get these details from Facebook developer console)
+        facebookAppId=9856432678543908 (For Facebook Analytics.
+Get these details from Facebook developer console.)
-        facebookClientToken=f67tr342356dsa233987kl56784v (For Facebook Analytics.Get these details from Facebook developer
+        facebookClientToken=f67tr342356dsa233987kl56784v (For Facebook Analytics.
+Get these details from Facebook developer console.)
-        console)
-        projectNumber=453789238965(For Google SignIn.
-Get it from step 5)
+        projectNumber=453789238965 (For Google SignIn.
+Get it from step 5.)
         clientIdKey= bhjr6wdgddvv3k87tteq9fds6po3nm7 (For Google SignIn.
-Get it from step 5)
+Get it from step 5.)
         encryptionsKey=d64e6a977f5643er90h8y5jk123n8bd88630jh56d34ddec874566342209y34 (Key for encryption)
         encryptionsIVKey=nm4532wsd67cv087452xci876bui9765 (Key for encryption)
         ```